 The following items are required for submission:

-- Title page, including authors’ names and complete address of corresponding author.
+- Title Page, including authors’ names and affiliations as well as the complete address of corresponding author.

 - Text of paper (Introduction, Body, Conclusions)

 - Data and Resources

 - Full mailing address for each author

 - Figures, with captions below each figure – high resolution figure files are not required for the peer review process but may be requested if there are legibility concerns.
 If the paper is accepted for publication, high resolution files will be required.

 - Appendices (optional) – equations, figures and tables labeled using “A” (i.e., Table A1, A2; Figure A1, A2; Eq.
 A1, A2, etc.)

 - Electronic Supplement (optional) – Authors are encouraged to submit supplemental digital material that will accompany papers.
 Authors are encouraged to include “supplement” in their file names.
 See Electronic Supplement Guidelines for further instructions.
 If your paper has an electronic supplement, include citations for this material in the text (i.e., “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)